Social-Science-Collaboratory/btmobile/README.md

 # Repository description

-This repository contains data and code for the manuscript, ‘During urgent societal events, are larger research teams faster and more impactful?’.
+This repository contains data and code for the manuscript, ‘Speed and impact of team science during urgent societal events’.

 ## Note on computational workflow